OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 When testing for [WebViews cleanup](#webviews-cleanup "WebViews Cleanup") there are a couple of areas where an app can delete WebView related data.
 You should inspect all related APIs and try to fully track data deletion.

-- **WebView APIs**:
+### Static Analysis

 - **Initialization**: an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
 The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "true".

 - **Cache**: Android's WebView class offers the [`clearCache`](https://developer.android.com/reference/android/webkit/WebView#clearCache(boolean) "clearCache in WebViews") method which can be used to clear the cache for all WebViews used by the app.
 It receives a boolean input parameter (`includeDiskFiles`) which will wipe all stored resource including the RAM cache.
 However if it's set to false, it will only clear the RAM cache.
-Check the source code for usage of the `clearCache` method and verify its input parameter.
+Check the app for usage of the `clearCache` method and verify its input parameter.
 Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, as the `clearCache` method might also be called from there.

 - **WebStorage APIs**: [`WebStorage.deleteAllData`](https://developer.android.com/reference/android/webkit/WebStorage#deleteAllData) can be also used to clear all storage currently being used by the JavaScript storage APIs, including the Web SQL Database and the HTML5 Web Storage APIs.
   > Some apps will _need_ to enable the DOM storage in order to display some HTML5 sites that use local storage.
 This should be carefully investigated as this might contain sensitive data.